RS-ML-Hub/DeerAudioClassifier/README.md

 | 221011_10pm   | DeerSoundNo8_POI1_20221011_22_S409.9_E416.4_D6.5.wav            | 0        | 0               | 0            | 0       |
 | 221011_10pm   | DeerSoundNo8_POI5_20221011_22_S409.9_E416.4_D6.5.wav            | 1        | 1               | 1            | 1       |

+## Training Dataset
+We added 3,842 sound clips of deer (1,151 clips) or non-deer (2,691 clips, including birdsongs, dogs barking, and moving vehicles) that used to train the model.

 ## Folder Structure
 The directory structure is as follows: